HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/ITEMDEFTABLEHANDLE.md

 ```
 #include <nsfdata.h>
 ```

+**Definition :**

+#define ITEMDEFTABLEHANDLE HANDLE

 **Description :**

 Handle to the Item Definition Table for a database.
 Use NSFDbItemDefTable to obtain this handle.

 **See Also :**
 [NSFDbItemDefTable](/domino-c-api-docs/reference/Func/NSFDbItemDefTable)